Alan Mannus: Shamrock Rovers

-At the start of the 2020 season, Mannus helped Shamrock Rovers kept three consecutive clean sheets in the first three league matches.
+At the start of the 2020 season, Mannus helped Shamrock Rovers keep three consecutive clean sheets in the first three league matches.
 During a 3–2 win against Sligo Rovers on 7 March 2020, he was subjected of an alleged sectarian abuse made by the supporters of the opposition team.
 After the match, Mannus reported the abuse to referee and Football Association of Ireland.
 He started five times for the club before the season was suspended because of the COVID-19 pandemic.
 Once the season resumed behind closed doors, Mannus started the match and helped the club beat Finn Harps on 1 August 2020.
-He, once again, helped Shamrock Rovers kept three consecutive clean sheets in the league between 16 August 2020 and 5 September 2020.
+He, once again, helped Shamrock Rovers keep three consecutive clean sheets in the league between 16 August 2020 and 5 September 2020.
 Mannus also made the crucial save in the club's epic 13–12 penalty shoot-out win over Ilves in the first qualifying round of UEFA Europa League.
-He helped Shamrock Rovers kept six consecutive clean sheets in remaining matches of the 2020 season and the club finished the season without losing a game.
+He helped Shamrock Rovers keep six consecutive clean sheets in remaining matches of the 2020 season and the club finished the season without losing a game.
 Mannus was part of the club's squad who won the League of Ireland for a record 18th time.
 He helped Shamrock Rovers beat Sligo Rovers 2–0 in the semi–finals of FAI Cup to reach the final.
 In the FAI Cup final, the club fell short and failed to achieve winning a double after losing 4–2 against Dundalk at extra time.
 At the end of the 2020 season, Mannus made twenty–two appearances in all competitions, having kept 13 clean sheets in 18 league games.
 For his performance, he was named Soccer Writers Association of Ireland Goalkeeper of the Year Award for 2020.
 Mannus also was named PFAI Premier Division Team of the Year.
 Having been contacted with Shamrock Rovers, he ruled out retirement and aimed to play beyond 40, having reiterated his claim earlier this year.
 Shortly after, Mannus signed a contract extension with the club.